oscimp/WRTD-FMC-ADC/wrtd_installation/README.md

 ```
 You may need to install `python-is-python3` so Python works properly when running the scripts later.

+Note: You will need LUA 5.1 and no other version for one of the tools to work.

 ---

 With `yum` for CentOS: